How Do You Know If Your Ocean Freight Rate Is Competitive?

 This weakens the shipper’s ability to negotiate competitive rates as well as making it difficult to know if the rates paid are in line with their competition.

 In many cases, smaller and medium-sized shippers may receive more competitive rates than the larger ones.
-Additionally, small and medium-sized shippers may also be able to take advantage of the spot market quicker, but the downside is that they may also have some challenges to secure the space.
+Additionally, small and medium-sized shippers may also be able to take advantage of the spot market quicker, but the downside is that they may also have some challenges securing the space.

 We have also seen that in our recent articles titled: Big volume shipping no longer means big value rates